Christochi/RestaurantAPI/README.md

     },

     {
-        "Name": "Chocho Okoye",
+        "name": "Chocho Okoye",
-        "About": "Chocho has 20 years experience cooking for famous restaurants in African and the Caribbean", "Image": "chocho.jpg"
+        "about": "Chocho has 20 years experience cooking for famous restaurants in African and the Caribbean", "image": "chocho.jpg"
     }
 ]
 ~~~